ROCm/omniperf/src/docs/getting_started.md

 ### Modes
 Modes change the fundamental behavior of the Omniperf command line tool.
 Depending on which mode is chosen, different command line options become available.

-- **Profile**: Target application is launched on the local system utilizing AMD’s [ROC Profiler](https://github.com/ROCm-Developer-Tools/rocprofiler).
-Depending on the profiling options chosen, selected kernels, dispatches, and/or IP Blocks in the application are profiled and results are stored locally in an output folder (./workloads/\<name>).
+- **Profile**: Target application is launched on the local system using AMD’s [ROC Profiler](https://github.com/ROCm-Developer-Tools/rocprofiler).
+Depending on the profiling options chosen, selected kernels, dispatches, and/or hardware components in the application are profiled and results are stored locally in an output folder (./workloads/\<name>).

     ```shell
     $ omniperf profile --help